 Students studying in the School of Allied Health Sciences must complete the professional curriculum within the prescribed school and departmental academic and calendar guidelines.
 Allied Health Sciences students are required to observe departmental, school, and institutional regulations and requirements.
 Allied Health Sciences students are expected to maintain a professional attitude toward the patients to whom they will provide healthcare, and toward the colleagues with whom they learn and work.
-Class attendance in Allied Health Sciences programs is mandatory.
 Only the specific course instructor can excuse absences.
 Other policies concerning departmental expectations of Allied Health Sciences students are contained in the student handbooks of the respective departments.
 Students will be held responsible for both the information contained in this catalog and in the departmental handbooks.
 In addition, students are expected to abide by all stated school or departmental policies and regulations.